mit-pdos/go-nfsd/artifact/README.md

 `./tests.sh` runs the fsstress and fsx-linux test suites from the Linux test project (all the setup for these is included in `vm-setup.sh`).

+The VM hosted on Zenodo was not compiled with the setup to run DFSCQ to save space in the image, but you should be able to do this yourself.
+Run the commands in [vm-setup.sh](vm-setup.sh) for DFSCQ (this takes about 5 minutes).
+Then run `bench.sh` as above, and it will include results for FSCQ.
+None of the plots include this data but after running `bench.py` you can easily look at the raw data including FSCQ results with `column -t eval/data/bench.data`.